eclipse-keyple/keyple-website/content/components/core/keyple-service-resource-lib.md

 The **Keyple Service Resource Library** is an **add-on** providing profile-based card resource allocation mechanism.

-Therefore, it can be used by developers of applications or card extensions.
+It is therefore intended for developers of applications or card extensions only.

 <br>